DavidJFigueroa/my-first-js-app/README.md

 # Project Description:

-Simple Pokedex Application that fetches data from an API
+Simple Pokedex Application that fetches and paginates data from an API.
+Allows user to search for pokemon.

 # Project API: